Kobtul/parse-binet/README.md

 ```

 ## Profiles generation
-To run the dataGather.py script you need to have file fileToAnalyze.py that contains:
+To run the dataGather.py script you need to specify these two global variables:
 ```
 COMPUTERSTOANALYZER = 'adress of the file with computers to analyze' BINETFLOW = 'adress to binetflows'